mehrvarz123/Machine-learning-by-industry/README.md

-A list of machine learning GitHub repos sorted by industry
+A list of machine learning GitHub repos sorted by industry:
 # Machine-learning-by-industry